sitinc/interacticore-py/README.md

 This module is something I am putting together to allow everyone to have easy-to-use tools to generate interactional data.
 This project is not polished production code, but something I am building publicly as part of a blog series that will improve slowly over time.
 Sometimes, those changes are going to be breaking.
-I'll start considering commitments to backwards compatibility once we hit v1.0.0.  ;)
+I'll start considering commitments to backwards compatibility once the project reaches v1.0.0.  ;)